 Do you live in the Naperville area and not know what to in the case of a knocked out tooth or other emergency dental procedure?
 Well here are some helpful resources to keep on hand in case you ever run into a dental emergency of your own.
 Accidents happen at all ages, and even more so when you or your children live an active lifestyle.
 It’s good to know what to do in an emergency situation to save a tooth when possible or get the proper treatment when necessary.
 Putting off dental treatment in the case of an emergency, can result in the loss of a tooth or multiple teeth, cause you more pain in the long run and can be even more costly.
-Dr. Julie Romanelli and Maple Park Dental Care of Naperville have prepared some helpful resources below to help you out in such a situation.
+Dr. Julie Romanelli and Maple Park Dental Care have prepared some helpful resources below to help you out in such a situation.

 What to do for a knocked out tooth

 Step 1: Find the tooth if possible, making sure to handle it by the crown and NOT the root.
 If you are unsure about which part is which, please see the illustration below.